opslounge/rancher-portworx-vmware/README.md

 # Building Rancher Porworx VMware templates

-## The pe of this repo is to provide guidelines on setting up your VMware templates to build Rancher RKE
-Clusters you can install Portworx on top of for Data Management inside Rancher.
+## The scope of this repo is to provide guidelines on setting up your VMware templates to build Rancher RKE Clusters you can install Portworx on top of for Data Management inside Rancher.

-prerequisites:
+### Prerequisites:
 At the time of this writing the following environment variables where used.
 ```
 VSphere 7.01 up3